ruby on rails, guides, cheat sheets, ruby

 n # next line

-Note: If you’re using Puma, you’ll get multiple threads running.
-Check out Justin’s thread about running Puma for Debugging with Pry to learn how to handle that.
+Note: If you’re using Puma, check out Justin’s thread about running Puma for Debugging with Pry.

 Pry Debug Cheat Sheet